H\"older regularity of the pressure for weak solutions of the 3D Euler equations in bounded domains: Interior regularity estimate

 We will derive estimates for the pressure separately in the interior of the domain and in the region near the boundary.
 We first establish the interior estimate.
 We now introduce several cutoff functions.
 In order to separate the behaviour of the pressure near and far away from the boundary, we recall that in equation \eqref{phifunction} we defined the function $\phi$.
 We consider the parameters $\delta_1, \delta_2$ and $\delta_3$ such that (for some small $\gamma < \delta$)

 We then introduce functions

-Observe that $\phi$ and $\phi_b$ are nonincreasing while $\phi_i$ is nondecreasing and that $\phi_i$ and $\phi_b$ are overlapping (but they are not a partition of unity).
-Once again, we write (for $x \in \Omega$ sufficiently close to the boundary)
+Observe that $\phi$ and $\phi_b$ are nonincreasing while $\phi_i$ is nondecreasing and that $\phi_i$ and $\phi_b$ are overlapping (and they are not a partition of unity).
+We will write (for $x \in \Omega$ sufficiently close to the boundary)

 Then we introduce the functions $\phi_{b,1}, \ldots, \phi_{b,m}$ through the definition

 We then define the functions \begingroup \allowdisplaybreaks

 \endgroup Note that we used that $\phi_b (x) \phi (x) = \phi_b (x)$ which holds by definition of the cutoff functions.